MrMino/katacoda-scenarios/ansible-basics/ansible-inventory.md

    They specify the address for SSH connection, which Ansible will use.

-   By using a host alias, you supply a different name for your host, which you can then use as an argument to `ansible` command (e.g. `ansible -i 'inventory.ini' -m ping my-alias`).
+   By using a host alias, you supply a different name for your host, which you can then use as an argument to `ansible` command (e.g.
+   `ansible -i inventory.ini -m ping my-alias`).

    If you use an alias, you also have to use `ansible_host` parameter.